KeishiIshihara/dotfiles/README.md

 # make init_docker
 # make deploy
 ```

+### TODO
+- [x] Installing test in an unseen environment(macOS).
+- [x] Cleaning up test of this whole dotfile.
+- [x] Install via one line command
+- [x] Pyenv install script
+- [ ] Make sure which shell will be initialized after installing dotfiles.
+For such case that you are working on somewhere you don't want or must not change to zsh.

 ## Troubleshooting
 - Backspace not working when you're asked username or password in shell, just do: